exercism/bash/concepts/arrays/introduction.md

 myarray=("one" "two" "three")
 ```

-As is standard with every variable assignment, there must be no spaces around the equal sign.
+As is the case with every variable assignment, there must be no spaces around the equal sign.

 Note that there are no comma separators between the elements; it is a whitespace-separated list of strings.